Ferrari LMH presentation at the Finali Mondiali at Imola

 296 GT3.
 Unveiled at the 24 Hours of Spa-Francorchamps in July, the new 296 GT3 will debut in Italy.
 As of next season, it will represent the Maranello marque in the leading sprint and endurance races on the various continents.
 The GT that will pick up the baton from the 488 GT3 launched in 2016, which recently passed the five–hundred win mark in all the championships it has entered, will be available to photograph in the paddock.
 The symphony of its turbocharged V6 engine will resound during the track performance.

 Le Mans Hypercar.
-The countdown is nearly over, with the LMH’s historic first public appearance set for the afternoon of Sunday, 30 October, when the prototype will enter the pit lane at Imola and, ideally, accompany everyone present on a journey into the future.
+The countdown is nearly over, with the LMH’s historic first public appearance set for the afternoon of Sunday, 30 October, when the prototype can be admired by fans on the grandstands, ideally taking them on a journey into the future.
 Indeed, the Ferrari Show will be graced by the complete unveiling of the prototype that will compete in the FIA WEC in the 2023 season.
 This new car marks Ferrari’s return to the World Championship’s top class half a century after its last appearance, when the 312 PB lined up on the grid of the most famous endurance races, including the 24 Hours of Le Mans.

 Programme.
 After the opening days dedicated to testing and free practice, drivers will compete in the Coppa Shell and Trofeo Pirelli races held on Friday and Saturday.
 On Sunday the packed Ferrari Finale Mondiale programme gets underway with the Coppa Shell at 09.00, followed by the Trofeo Pirelli from 11.20.
 The Ferrari Show is set to start at 12.30.
 Fans will be able to access the circuit free of charge on Thursday, 27 and Friday, 28 October; tickets for Saturday 29 and Sunday 30 can be purchased at ticketone.it/artist/finali-mondiali-ferrari portal (full-price: Saturday €10, Sunday €18, two days €25; free for under 12s).
 All the useful fan information can be found on the finalimondiali.ferrari.com website which will also offer extensive coverage of the event.
 In Italy, all races will be broadcast live on the Sky platform, while the Ferrari YouTube channel will feature a schedule to be announced shortly.